-The tapers are cut on the table saw with the aid of leg mortises.
-The stops are positioned to a simple step jig.
-The taper is cut on two adjacent ^{suit the router's base.} faces with the leg positioned in the first step of the jig.
+The tapers are cut on the table saw with the aid of a simple step jig.
+The taper is cut on two adjacent faces with the leg positioned in the first step of the jig.
 The end of the leg is placed in the second step to cut the two remaining tapers (Photo 5).